 - Clarification of the scope of the audit

-- Agreement on procedures to be used during audit
+- Agreement on procedures to be used during the audit

 - Resolution of communication and any misunderstandings

-- Quick tour to appreciate its scale, layout, and geography
+- A quick tour to appreciate its scale, layout, and geography

 - Perform documentation review

 - Identification of any special needs – skills, protective clothing